ryscheng/paper-template/README.md

 Your system will need to be configured with the following programs:
 - `pdflatex` - for compiling LaTeX to PDF
 - `bibtex` - for compiling a bibliography
+- `latexmk` - for incremental compilation of LaTeX
 - `htlatex` - for compiling LaTeX to HTML (see
 - `chktex` - linting your .tex files